Extended Thinking: How Claude Reasons Through Complex Problems#

 Setting Effort in Claude Code#

-• /model command: Use left/right arrow keys to adjust the effort slider when selecting a model.
+• /model menu: adjust the effort slider with arrow keys while selecting a model.

 Configuration#